MA in Clinical Psychology (Daytime Format) FAQs

 Does Pepperdine assist with clinical practicum experience?

 Yes.
 MFT Clinical Training and Professional Development staff assist students with locating Pepperdine-approved clinical practicum sites.
-The clinical training staff visit and evaluate established and potential sites, while maintaining the online Field Placement Directory (Handshake), which lists sites approved by Pepperdine.
+The clinical training staff visits and evaluates established and potential sites.
 Career Services also helps with resumes, cover letters, and mock interviews.
 The PSY 661: Preparation for Practicum class also prepares students for the practicum experience.

 What are the requirements for licensure as a Marriage and Family Therapist (MFT) or a Licensed Professional Clinical Counselor (LPCC)?
 Can I become licensed in other states?